cspablocortez/jekyll-gitbook/_pages/02-philosophy.md

-question that a philosopher of technology would ask, perhaps leading to further discoveries such as learning that the technical foundation for the Internet we have today comes from ARPANET, a 1969 project commissioned under the jurisdiction of the United States Department of Defense.
+question that a philosopher of technology would ask, perhaps leading to further discoveries such as learning that the technical foundation for the Internet we have today comes from ARPANET, a 1969 project developed under the jurisdiction of the United States Department of Defense.

-## Looking Forward
+## Up up and Away

-In the field of aviation, we went from aeroplanes to landing on the moon in a span of a generation.
+In the field of aviation, we went from aeroplanes during the turn of the century to landing on the moon in the span of a generation.
 How is that possible?
 To understand the quick pace of technology we have to study the philosophical, social, and historical forces that push and pull upon it, sending it down various (seemingly unrelated) paths.
-This aim of this book is to help its reader follow these paths equipped not with all the answers, but with the tools to ask the right questions.
+The aim of this book is to help its reader follow these paths equipped not with all the answers, but with the tools to ask the right questions.

 ---